Arlecchino (opera)

-Arlecchino, oder Die Fenster (Harlequin, or The Windows, BV 270) is a one-act opera with spoken dialog by Ferruccio Busoni, with a libretto in German, composed in 1913.
+Arlecchino, oder Die Fenster (Harlequin, or The Windows, BV 270) is a one-act opera with spoken dialogue by Ferruccio Busoni, with a libretto in German, composed in 1913.
 He completed the music for the opera while living in Zurich in 1916.
 It is a number opera written in neo-classical style and includes ironic allusions to operatic conventions and situations typical of the late 18th and early 19th centuries.
 It even includes a parody of a duel.

 Performance history

 The premiere performance was on 11 May 1917 at the Stadttheater, Zürich.
 Busoni's two-act opera Turandot was also performed on the program as part of a double-bill.

 The first British staged performance of Arlecchino was in 1954 at Glyndebourne.
 However, Edward Clark had produced a concert version in London in 1939, using an English translation by Edward Dent.
 It was conducted by Hyam Greenbaum on 12 February 1939 and televised by the BBC.